Restaurants of Shymkent: Which to Frequent and Which to Avoid?

 El Doro – https://go.2gis.com/z9sd2

 If my research is not misleading, El Doro used to be one of the best establishments in town for pizza.
-This seems to have changed recently when the ownership was transferred to another party.
 Unfortunately, the service I received here was quite poor, pizza itself was alright at best if you are fine eating pizzas with no tomato sauce, and the prices were a bit high given the lacklustre quality of the products.
-The only thing that tasted well to me was the garlic sauce, and I have a feeling that it was bought from elsewhere… It is best to avoid this joint for the time being.
+The only thing that tasted well to me was the garlic sauce, and I have a feeling that it was bought from a store.
+Perhaps I visited them on a wrong day.

 Tang Ramen Bar – https://go.2gis.com/1gyoz

-Perhaps the most disappointing meal of my trip was this one.
-Despite having raving reviews on many apps, and a lot of customers that seemed to enjoy their noodles when I was there, I cannot say anything good about the food that you can get at Tang Ramen Bar.
-Its noodles are subpar, the soup basically has no taste, and the so-called dumpling were more like cheburek than actual dumplings of any sort.
-On top of this, prices are on the higher side.
-I would definitely stay clear of this place if you want your food to be flavoured by, well, anything really.
+Perhaps the most surprising meal of my trip was this one.
+Despite having raving reviews on many apps, and a lot of customers that seemed to genuinely enjoy their noodles when I was there, I cannot praise the food that I got at Tang Ramen Bar.
+In my case, the noodles were nothing special and overcooked, the soup barely had any flavour, and the so-called dumplings were closer to cheburek in form and taste than actual dumplings of any sort.
+On top of this, the prices were on the higher side.
+Each to their own.

 K-Dog – https://go.2gis.com/k57on